 # Export State

-Gaia can dump the entire application state to a JSON file, which could be useful for manual analysis and can also be used as the genesis file of a new network.
+Gaia can dump the entire application state into a JSON file.
+This application state dump is useful for manual analysis and can also be used as the genesis file of a new network.

 Export state with: